A1esandr/tictactoe/testcases.md

 If player will win in next bet by bet last field in column bet to this field

 If player will win in next bet by bet last field in diagonal bet to this field

+If player win computer cannot bet until new game start